seqan/seqan/manual/source/Tutorial/InputOutput/VcfIO.rst

     There are two common ways of specifying intervals.

      #.
 Start counting positions at 1 and give intervals by the first and last position that are part of the interval (closed intervals).
-        For example, the interval ``[1,000; 2,000]`` starts at character 1,000 and ends at character 2,000 and includes it.
+        For example, the interval ``[1000; 2000]`` starts at character 1000 and ends at character 2000 and includes it.
         This way is natural to non-programmers and used when giving coordinates in GFF files or genome browsers such as UCSC Genome Browser and IGV.
      #.
 Start counting positions at 0 and give intervals by the first position that is part of the interval and giving the position behind the last position that is part of the interval.
-        The interval from above would be ``[999; 2,000)`` in this case.
+        The interval from above would be ``[999; 2000)`` in this case.

     In text representations, such as VCF, 1-based closed intervals are used whereas in the internal binary data structures, SeqAn uses 0-based half-open intervals.
-    When fields are reads as text, numbers are not translated, of course.
+    When fields are read as text, numbers are not translated, of course.

 A First Working Example
 -----------------------

-The following example shows an example of a program that reads the file with the path ``example.vcf`` and prints its contents back to the user on standard output.
+The following example shows a program that reads the file ``example.vcf`` and prints its contents back to the user on standard output.

 .. includefrags:: demos/tutorial/vcf_io/example1.cpp